rust-lang-ua/rustcamp/3_ecosystem/3_4_regex_parsing/README.md

 Implement a parser to parse `sign`, `width` and `precision` from a given input (assumed to be a `format_spec`).

-Provide implementations in two flavours: 📚 [`regex`]-based and via building a custom parser.
+Provide implementations in two flavours: 📚 [`regex`]⏱0.75h-based and via building a custom parser.

 Prove your implementation correctness with tests.